Combine Multiple Workbooks

 Combine Multiple Workbooks – DataXL Add-in

-If you experience that the graphic user interface (GUI) is often changing, that is no accident.
+It is no accident if you notice that the graphic user interface (GUI) is often changing.
 However, we have already determined the final goal: build a complex Excel data processing add-in.

-We apply developments continually.
-That’s why there may be smaller changes to the GUI (graphical user interface).
+We apply developments continually, so there may be smaller changes to the GUI (graphical user interface).
 But we guarantee that these changes only affect the user interface.
-The just now introduced functions will only expand.
+The functions just introduced will only expand.

 Finally, let’s say a few words about compatibility!
-We have tested the Combine Multiple Workbooks add-ins in Excel 2007 – Excel 2016.
+We tested the Combine Multiple Workbooks add-ins in Excel 2007 – 2016.
 Download free Excel add-ins and tools!